yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 en: The root is shown by starting the line with the `<` character.
 en: And each following line starts with a `:`.
 en: But we could also use another type.
-fr: Maintenant c'est beaucoup mieux!
+fr: Maintenant c'est beaucoup mieux !
-fr: La racine est montré en commençant la ligne avec le caractère `<`.
+fr: La racine est montrée en commençant la ligne avec le caractère `<`.
-fr: Et chaqeue ligne suivante commence avec un `:`.
+fr: Et chaque ligne suivante est commence par `:`.
 fr: Mais nous pourrions aussi utiliser un autre type.

 <div class="codehighlight">